crystallabs/crysterm/README.md

 rendered in one pass.

-When state has been set up for the first time and the program is to start running the display, one generally calls `Display#exec`.
+When state has been set up for the first time and the program is to start running the display, one generally calls `Screen#exec`.
 This renders the specified (or default) screen and starts running the program.

 ### Text Attributes and Colors